 That’s why authority sites always get more advantage and faster rankings when compared to new websites.
-But building an authority site takes years and here’s where Silo structure comes into play.
+But building an authority site takes years and here’s where Silos comes into play.

-Even if you have a new website, by properly implementing Silo structures on your website, you can establish yourself as an authority on particular topics in the eyes of Google.
-That’s how you can easily outrank even authority sites in your industry: by using Silo structures.
+Even if you have a new website, by properly implementing Silo site structures, you can establish yourself as an authority on particular topics in the eyes of Google.
+That’s how you can easily outrank even authority sites in your industry: by using Silo site structures.

 Table of Contents